 Before you can create an offer, and after you decide on a publishing option, you must choose an offer type that will be used to present your offer.
 The offer type will correspond to the type of solution, app, or service offer that you wish to publish, as well as its alignment to Microsoft products and services.

-A single offer type can be configured differently in the Cloud Partner Portal to enable different publishing options, calls-to-action, provisioning, or pricing.
+A single offer type can be configured differently to enable different publishing options, calls-to-action, provisioning, or pricing.
 The publishing option and configuration of the offer type also align to the offer eligibility and technical requirements.

 Be sure to review the storefront and offer type eligibility requirements and the technical publishing requirements before creating your offer.